Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       let fnn_val_acc = csv("data/training_history/history_cnn_step_5_val_loss.csv")

-      plot.plot(size: (5,4), x-tick-step: 50, y-tick-step: 0.01,
+      plot.plot(size: (5,4), x-tick-step: 50, y-tick-step: 0.002,
-        x-min: -5,
+        x-min: -5, x-max: 200,
-        x-label: "Epoch no.",
+        x-label: "Epoch",
-        y-min: -0.003, y-max: 0.04,
+        y-min: -0.0003, y-max: 0.004,
         y-label: "Loss",
+        y-decimals: 5,
       {
         plot.add(fnn_val_acc.map(((epoch,loss)) => (int(epoch), float(loss))))
       })
     }),
   ),
-  caption: [Validation acc (left), Validation loss (right).
-Only Trained on measurement steps 1 up to (including) 5 combined  (window size 2000).] //TODO: ausarbeiten
+  caption: [Training history for the CNN.
+The dataset used was a combination of all measurement data generated by all available quantum computers and simulators.
+Data from measurement steps 1 up to (and including) measurement step 5 have been used for training with a window size of 2000.
+These charts show, that validation accuracy (left graph) and validation loss (right graph) almost imediately reach their optimal values after training starts.]
-)
+) <cnn-training-step-5>

-//TODO: mention that 100 epochs is not the optimum, but the best balance for computational cost vs accuracy.

-The Adam optimizer and binary cross-entropy were employed for optimization and loss calculation, respectively.
-Binary cross-entropy is a standard loss function for binary classification problems, measuring the discrepancy between the predicted probabilities and the actual class labels.
-The model underwent training in five epochs, with observations indicating that further extending the training duration beyond this period did not yield significant improvements in model accuracy.
-This suggests the model reached an optimal learning plateau within the specified epoch count.
-Post-training, the model's performance was evaluated using the previously unseen test data to measure its generalization capability, see @evaluation-cnn.

-== Adversarial Machine Learning with Fast Gradient Sign Method For the adversarial attack the goal is to measurements from a simulator, perform the Fast Gradient Sign Method on them and show that they are classified as 'has been run on a quantum computer' afterwards.
+== Adversarial Machine Learning with Fast Gradient Sign Method For the adversarial attack the goal is to measurements from a simulator, perform the Fast Gradient Sign Attack on them and show that they are classified as 'has been run on a quantum computer' afterwards.
 The model used was a feedforward neural net (as described in @approach-ffnn) which has been trained on 80% of all available simulator and quantum computer data, containing all 9 measurement steps.
 The remaining 20% were used for measuring the model accuracy beforehand.
 All 9 measurements were included to achieve the highest accuracy and robustness against unknown quantum computer inputs (see @adversarial-accuracy).